Hisoda0330/CS611_PA5_Legends-of-Valor/ReadMe.md

 **src/model/user/hero:**

 1. Hero.java: Extends User to represent a hero with additional attributes(exp,mp,gold,strength,dex.,agility).
-Also controlls the inventory and equipped items.
+Also controls the inventory and equipped items.
 Also handles leveling up, using potion, equipping items, handling battle prep and outcomes.
 Hero regain
               HP and MP each battle, level up based on exp, and use different equipment to enhance attack and defense.

 2. HeroFactory.java: Implements UserFactory to create Hero instances by reading data files from Warriors.txt, Sorcerers.txt, Paladins.txt and store in a list of heroes.
 Use createUser() randomly selects and removes a hero from the list.